RoadieHQ/marketing-site/content/docs/integrations/bitbucket/index.md

 By adding a Bitbucket integration you will allow Roadie to access the YAML metadata files that Backstage needs to operate.

 Roadie supports Bitbucket configuration on both Bitbucket Cloud and self-hosted Bitbucket server.
 The authentication methods supported are either with Token or a Username + Application Password authentication.
 Username + Application Password is the preferred authentication method since it provides more granular options to control the access to give to the integration.
-If you are connecting to a Bitbucket server Username + Application Password is the only supported connection method.
+If you are connecting to a Bitbucket server, Username + Application Password is the only supported connection method.

 1. Click the Administration link in the bottom left of the application.